-- Changing the project rate will match the sensor fps setting to the project rate.
-A popup will inform you about this.
-SDI fps should also be checked when changing the project rate. - Setting the camera to an interlaced project rate requires the sensor to run at an equal frequency to capture real-time images.
+- Changing the project rate will match the sensor and SDI fps settings to the project rate. - Setting the camera to an interlaced project rate requires the sensor to run at an equal frequency to capture real-time images.
 Therefore, as an example, project rate 50i requires the sensor to be set to 50 fps. - Interlaced project rates are only available in recording resolutions HD and S16 HD.